-RTK’s post-migration solution is trusted by leading hyperscalers, GSI’s and Enterprises to unlock value rapidly and sustainably from existing on-premises environments.
-We support short-term exit strategies where infrastructure must be monetised, decommissioned, and managed at pace, removing the friction that often delays migration programmes.
+RTK’s post-migration advisory and execution capability is trusted by leading hyperscalers, GSIs, and enterprise organisations to unlock residual value quickly and sustainably from legacy on-premises environments.
+We partner with clients to shape and deliver accelerated exit strategies — where infrastructure must be monetised, decommissioned, and operationally unwound at pace, removing the commercial, compliance, and operational friction that can stall migration programmes.

-Our approach combines secure, fully auditable data sanitisation that exceeds industry standards with compliant asset monetisation through global resale channels.
-This ensures retired infrastructure is handled responsibly, value is recovered efficiently, and capital is returned to clients to reinvest in their next phase of transformation.
+Our approach integrates governance-led programme design with secure, fully auditable data sanitisation that exceeds industry standards, alongside compliant asset monetisation through established global resale channels.
+This ensures infrastructure is retired responsibly, value is optimised, risk is mitigated, and capital is efficiently recycled into the next phase of transformation.

 Prevent overspend by reducing dual infrastructure running costs between on-premises and cloud, protecting the cloud business case and migration momentum.